absinthe-graphql/absinthe/guides/complexity-analysis.md

 (If a complexity function accepts three arguments, the third will be an `%Absinthe.Resolution{}` struct, just as with resolvers.)

-If the value of a document's `:limit` argument was `10`, the complexity of a singe `:people` field would be calculated as `30`; `10`, the value of `:limit`, times `3`, the complexity of the `:person` type.
+If the value of a document's `:limit` argument was `10`, the complexity of a single `:people` field would be calculated as `30`; `10`, the value of `:limit`, times `3`, the complexity of the `:person` type.